 We accidentally met again several times after that at the same photocopy center called BureauEnGros.
 Each and every time we had chats about music for two hours or more.

 Each time I was focused on the biography of a certain composer, therefore Marius used to call me “Monsieur Debussy”, “Monsieur Scriabin” (or Sascha – I use to call Scriabin that way) or else, in accordance with the biographical book that I had with me.
-As a rule, we discussed about that composer and I used to show him passages of the book (underlined with a pencil) that had intrigued me so that we could have a conversation about it.
+As a rule, we discussed about the composer that I was reading about and I used to show him passages of the book (underlined with a pencil) that had intrigued me so that we could have a conversation about it.
 We could hardly end our conversations and some late evening after closure time, the manager of the photocopy center asked a seller why he hadn’t closed the store.
 The seller answered: ”Look at the two of them how beautiful they talk about music!
 I just couldn’t disturb their conversation.”

 About one year later, I finally dared to ask him to bring me some of his music on a CD as, at that time, I didn’t know how to handle internet and I didn’t know how to search youtube.
 Few days after that, a lady seller from the copy center gave me 3 CD-s that Marius had left for me.